osvlabs/mobile-team/README_zh_CN.md

 The device can be connected to camera via 3G or WIFI.
 MJPEG, RTSP and other protocols are supported.

-This app also supports 截图 and screen recorder.
+This app also supports screenshot and screen recorder.
 UVC camera is available at the same time.

 **截图** ：